enkidevs/curriculum/CSS/Drawing/css-pseudo-element.md

 ---
 ## Revision

-Suppose we have a web page meant to teach children different kinds of shapes.
+Suppose we have a web page ment to teach children different kinds of shapes.
 We need to exemplify a square shape by adding an image after the text, fill the gaps accordingly:
 ```
 <div class="square"> Square: </div>